flameshot-org/flameshot/CONTRIBUTING.md

 ## Translations

-Check this nice official documentation from QT docs as it explains how to translate for a project written with QT: https://doc.qt.io/qt-5/linguist-translators.html
+Check this nice official documentation from Qt docs as it explains how to translate for a project written with Qt: https://doc.qt.io/qt-5/linguist-translators.html

 #### Status: